annanay25/annanay25.github.io/_posts/2024-02-16-navigating-development-in-a-hyper-growth-startup.md

 _Our booth at KubeCon 2019 San Diego (#fomo as I’m not in this pic)_.

 ​​Since that time, every single thing about Grafana Labs has changed; except for the awesome quotient of people here.
+Here's an all-hands pic from our May 2022 offsite in Whistler, Canada -

 ![GrafanaFest Whistler 2022](../../images/grafanafest_whistler_2022.png)

-_All-hands pic from our May 2022 offsite in Whistler, Canada_.
+Our monthly all hands meetings are lively as ever -

 ![Grafana Banter](../../images/grafana_banter.png)

-_Our monthly all hands meetings are lively as ever_.
+Our sales exploded -

+![Grafana Sales Interal Message](../../images/grafana_sales_msg.png)

-We have grown the open source technologies we invest in, including launching the tracing database Grafana Tempo, a dedicated squad to contribute to upstream OpenTelemetry, acquiring k6 and Amixr (now Grafana OnCall) - to name a few.
+We have grown the open source technologies we invest in, including launching the tracing database Grafana Tempo, a dedicated squad to contribute to upstream OpenTelemetry, acquiring [k6](https://k6.io), [Pyroscope](https://pyroscope.io), and Amixr (now Grafana OnCall) - to name a few.

 As engineers on a fast moving open source cloud company, we got the unique opportunity to develop our skills in multiple facets.
-From actively developing features and managing our hosted traces service to engaging with a community of users and participating in sales calls, the experience has taught me invaluable skills for my professional ventures.
+From actively developing features and managing our hosted services to engaging with a community of users and participating in sales calls, the experience has taught me invaluable skills for my professional ventures.

-Our sales exploded.

-![Grafana Sales Interal Message](../../images/grafana_sales_msg.png)

 So how does one navigate growth in such a fast paced environment?
 Read [Pt.2](https://annanay25.github.io/navigating-development-in-a-hyper-growth-startup-pt-2/) for this.